richmahn/en_tn/luk/06/intro.md

 #### Special concepts in this chapter ####

 ##### "Eating the grain" #####
-This was a culturally acceptable practice for travelers to eat small amounts of grain off of plants in fields they traveled through or near.
-Farmers were required to allow this according to the law of Moses.
-The Pharisees considered this to be "gleaning" and forbade it because they would be working on the Sabbath.
+It was a culturally acceptable practice for travelers to pluck and eat small amounts of grain from plants in fields they traveled through or near.
+The law of Moses required farmers to allow this.
+The Pharisees considered it to be "gleaning," and thus working, and because the law of Moses forbade working on the Sabbath, the Pharisees forbade plucking and eating grain on the Sabbath.
 (See: [[rc://en/tw/dict/bible/kt/lawofmoses]], [[rc://en/tw/dict/bible/kt/works]] and [[rc://en/tw/dict/bible/kt/sabbath]])

 #### Important figures of speech in this chapter ####